- About NCAS & UCN

 Selected topics are offered each term and chosen to represent a wide range of disciplines.
 Afro-American and African subject areas include economic development, women's roles, film history, literary genres, social institutions, and urbanization.

-ENGLISH-SPEAKING AFRICAN WRITERS (3)
+AFRICAN LITERATURE (3)

 BLACK WOMEN IN THE UNITED STATES (3)